LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 ##### Creating Cross-chain Update Receipts

-A CCU receipt is created by the Interoperability module upon acting on a cross-chain update transaction as specified in [LIP "Introduce cross-chain update transactions"][CCU-LIP].
+A CCU receipt is created by the Interoperability module upon acting on a cross-chain update transaction as specified in [LIP "Introduce cross-chain update mechanism"][CCU-LIP].

 ##### Executing Cross-chain Update Receipts